How to take care of your eyes while in self-quarantine

 When you think of “eye-healthy foods,” carrots are likely the first thing that come to mind because they have an abundance of vitamin A. However, sweet potatoes, butternut squash, broccoli and spinach also have their fair share of vision-boosting vitamin A.

 Zinc makes it possible for your body to absorb more vitamin A, making it the perfect sidekick.
-Besides hyping up other vitamins, zinc heightens your immune system’s efficiency, which is invaluable during a global pandemic.
-To get more zinc in your diet, be sure to add things like shellfish, beans, meat and nuts to your grocery list.
+Besides hyping up vitamins, zinc heightens your immune system’s efficiency, which is invaluable during a global pandemic.
+To get more zinc in your diet, add things like shellfish, beans, meat and nuts to your grocery list.

 In times like these, the temptation to reach for that bag of cheese puffs is real.
 It’s OK to let yourself indulge a little, but you should also give your eyes some love by incorporating some of these foods: